biometrics/openbr/docs/docs/api_docs/c_api/functions.md

     target_input | const char * | The target [Gallery](../cpp_api/gallery/gallery.md)
     query_input | const char * | The query [Gallery](../cpp_api/gallery/gallery.md)
     mask | const char * | The file to contain the resulting [mask](../../tutorials.md#the-evaluation-harness).
+    key | const char * | The metadata key to use for self-similar detection (ex: FaceID).
+Defaults to not used.

 * **output:** (void)
 * **see:** [br_combine_masks](#br_combine_masks)